johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 </body>
 ```

 Ignore the CSS classes, as the stylesheet will be provided for these pages as it was in the previous tutorial.
-We create a `<div` element for our login components, followed by inserting the Clementine.js logo.
+We create a `<div>` element for our login components, followed by inserting the Clementine.js logo.
 Next, the title `Clementine.js` is added in a `<p>` element.

-Finally, we're going to create an anchor element (`<a>`) and point the hyperlink to our `/auth/twitter` route.
-Remember that this is the route that will prompt authentication with Twitter.
+Finally, we're going to create an anchor element (`<a>`) and point the hyperlink to our `/auth/github` route.
+Remember that this is the route that will prompt authentication with GitHub.

-Inside the anchor element, we're including a `<div>` with the Twitter logo and the phrase, "LOGIN WITH TWITTER".
+Inside the anchor element, we're including a `<div>` with the GitHub logo and the phrase, "LOGIN WITH GITHUB".
 After CSS is applied, this anchor element will wrap the `<div>`.
 We do this so that whenever a user clicks anywhere on the `div`, it will fire the anchor element.

 That's it for the login page.
 We're keeping it extremely simple.